 \subsection{Existing Trust Assumptions}

 Per our threat model (Section~\ref{sec:threat_model}), our proposed defenses assume that all maintainers, curators, and downloaders are trusted and behave honestly.
 This means that maintainers provide the same distributed dataset index$\{(url_i, c_i)\}_{i=1}^N$ to any client and that the index itself has not been poisoned (e.g., due to insider risk or compromise).
-Downloaders for distributed datasets honestly access all $url_i$ and compute any integrity checks that we add via our defenses.
+Downloaders for distributed datasets honestly access each $url_i$ and compute integrity checks added via our defenses.
 Curators provide the same centralized dataset $\mathcal{D}$ to all clients, with curators controlling the time $t_i$ at which any element $url_i$ is snapshot.
 These assumptions mirror the existing trust that clients place in maintainers, curators, and downloaders and thus represent the quickest, short-term path to enacting defenses.
-We discuss limitations of these trust assumptions and more robust solutions with fewer trust assumptions in Section~\ref{sec:defense_limitations}.
+We discuss limitations of these trust assumptions (and robust solutions with fewer trust assumptions) in Section~\ref{sec:defense_limitations}.